Last updated April 1st, 2025

 Network requests

-Performance, Error, and Security Monitoring
+Performance, Error, and Application Security Monitoring

-Email address, IP address, request metadata
+Email address, IP address, request metadata, error telemetry

 System and account management emails